Ordisian/Reel-Rich-Scratch-And-Sinker/README.md

 ## 2. Gameplay

 Catch fish.
 Scratch scales.
 Pray the symbols line up.
-Reel Rich's core loop is built around the satisfying tension of a scratch-off ticket — except the ticket is a fish, the prize is gold coins, and the house is an eldritch ocean god with an appetite.
+Reel Rich's core loop is built around the satisfying tension of a scratch-off ticket, except the ticket is a fish, the prize is gold coins, and the house is an eldritch ocean god with an appetite.
 Prestige unlocks new bait catalogues, escalating the stakes with every run.

 ### Gameplay Loop